 Facebook – They allow ads for ingestible topical CBD and hemp, but the ads should not feature these products.

 Instagram – They don’t allow advertising CBD in any form or format.

 TikTok – Their Community Standards prohibit advertisements for CBD products and paraphernalia.

 Q3.
 Where can you advertise CBD?

-A. Most social media sites (Snapchat, Instagram, Google, and TikTok) prohibit CBD advertising.
+A. Most social sites (Snapchat, Instagram, Google, and TikTok) prohibit CBD advertising.
 Facebook has recently relaxed their guidelines regarding CBD advertising.

 On the platform, you can run ads for topical hemp and ingestible hemp, provided these products are not explicitly featured in the ads.

-For other platforms, you have to rely on other marketing tactics like SEO and influencer marketing to create awareness about your CBD products.
+For other platforms, you have to rely on other marketing tactics like SEO and influencer marketing to create brand awareness about your CBD products.

 Q4.
 Can you market CBD on Instagram?